Wind power in Germany

-Wind power is a growing industry in the country, with a number of turbine manufacturers, like Enercon, Nordex and Senvion.
+Despite proposals for very large Reichskraftturm wind towers between the World Wars, and the 3 Megawatt Growian project of 1976-1988 being the failure it was intended to be by some, wind power anyway became a growing industry in the country, with a number of turbine manufacturers, like Enercon, Nordex and Senvion.

 The German Federal Government has enacted plans to expand offshore wind energy, with targets of 30 gigawatts by 2030, increasing to 70 gigawatts by 2045.
 This move is part of a strategy to enhance the country's renewable energy portfolio and reduce dependence on energy imports.
 To achieve these goals, the government is implementing measures to streamline planning and approval processes for wind energy projects.

 In 2024, the construction of 2,405 new wind turbines (14.056 GW) has been approved, a new record.

 World leader in wind power capacity

 The United Kingdom has the best potential wind resources in Europe; Germany has far less.
 Nevertheless in the late 20th century Germany built the largest wind power capacity worldwide.
 Volkmar Lauber explains this achievement in terms of seven advantages inside Germany: